Visiting the Festival

 Parking: As there is no parking on site, we recommend the John Lewis car park for visitor parking.
 Post code - EX4 6PD

 By Train: Nearest rail station is Exeter Central.
 Exit left from the station and immediately left into Northernhay Gardens (Queen Street entrance)

 If you're planning to visit the Festival why not come by bus?

 Park & Ride: For those wanting to maximise their time and enjoyment at the Festival, we would highly recommend using the city's four Park & Ride facilities.
-Visit Exeter City Council's website for more details click here or download the parking map.
+Visit Devon County Council's website for more details and to download the Park and Ride map.

 Travelling within Exeter

 Stagecoach South West's frequent city services will drop you in Queen Street (D and H) or in the High Street (all services), both of which are convenient for Northernhay Gardens.
 Buses run late into evening, allowing you to relax, enjoy your day and get home easily afterwards.

 All buses from outside Exeter finish at the bus station which is only a 5 minute walk from the food festival.
 Many of the routes run through the evening with some, such as the Hop2, operating past 11pm.

 Which ticket do you need for travel in Exeter?

 Exeter Dayrider £ 3.60 A day of unlimited travel within Exeter